vEnhance/1802/src/vecfield.typ

   A vector field for $RR^n$ is called *conservative* if it happens to equal $nabla f$ for some function $f : RR^n -> RR$.
 ]
-In Part Hotel we'll meet vector fields that aren't conservative too.
+In Part India and Juliett we'll meet vector fields that aren't conservative too.
 #typesig[
   For standalone vector fields, we'll always use capital bold letters like $bf(F)$ to denote them.
   That said, remember $nabla f$ is _also_ a vector field.